paulipa/sico-wiki/services/programs/mqp.md

 The logistic ships are always in high demand in all fleet types.
 They are the ships that keeps the other ships alive (aka. healers).
 Since logistic ships do not provide any benefits for solo playing they are most often not the first choice for new players to train for.
 However the amount of logistics is what often determines if a fleet stays alive or dies.
 Great thing about logistic ships are that they work out with several different doctrine setups (shield logistics for shield tanked fleets and armor ones for armor tanked fleets)

 #### DPS Ships
 DPS ships are the main punching force of the fleet.
-It provides the killing force and without DPS there is no point to engage in a fight.
+They provides the killing force and without DPS there is no point to engage in a fight.
 Problem with DPS doctrines are that there are a vast variety of different DPS doctrines depending on the fleet composition.
 With a community that has a lot of different doctrines it also mean that you need to train for a lot of fits.

 #### Tackle ships
 Tackle ships are also in key role in fleet engagements.
 Most often the amount of kills a fleet can get depends on the amount of enemies they are able to tackle and hold still.
 As the main DPS ships are slow and bulky they are unable to hold down the enemy ships.
 This is where tackle comes in.
 A good tackler in the right place can make all the difference in the killboard.

 #### Support Ships
 Support ships are designed for players with low skill points.
 While they do not provide much DPS or logistics or tackling power to the field they support and boost the effects of the main doctrine ships.
-They are most often fitted with electronic warfare modules such as target painters that will increase enemy signature radios making the whole rest of the fleet hit them harder.
+They are most often fitted with electronic warfare modules such as target painters that will increase enemy signature radius making the whole rest of the fleet hit them harder.

 ## 7. Buying & Fitting doctrine ships
 Once you know what doctrine ships are used in the coalition fleets the next task is to buy and fit the ships.
 There are several methods for buying your ships, some more efficient than others.